nwamanna/analysis_of_ph__level_in_wine/README.md

-i wanted to check if everything Sammie said about git is true, so i will push this to my git.git watch this now
+i wanted to check if everything Sammie said about git is true, so i will push this to my git.git watch this now so it didnt work because i didnt write git commit -m '' i remembered and i did. so here we are.